It depends! Honestly, it’s impossible for either SEO or SEM to be better than the other in ALL scenarios and circumstances for ALL businesses.

 Both SEM and SEO involve marketing through search engines like Google, Bing, DuckDuckGo, Yandex, and others.
 That means both are heavily reliant on finding the right keywords and optimizations that’ll beat out competitors and help you show up for those target keywords.

 And neither SEM nor SEO can be done well without commitment and a full understanding of realistic expectations for both traffic and revenue growth.
 Commitment is important for SEM because (unless you’re experienced) you likely won’t make a profit from ads as soon as you start.
 As you learn, you’ll find better keywords and optimize as you go to really make it profitable and worthwhile.
-And it’s important for SEO because it takes months to see substantial growth, and if you quit early on you won’t see the big hockey stick curve.
+And it’s important for SEO because it takes months to see substantial growth, and if you quit early on you won’t see a big hockey stick curve.

 Yes, absolutely you can use SEO and SEM at the same time!
 In fact, if done right, it would skyrocket your reach through search engines.
 But just to be clear, they don’t benefit each other directly – meaning your SEO won’t improve just because you start buying ads and vice versa.
 And investing in one and not the other won’t harm your website in any way.